davidchuyaya/davidchuyaya.github.io/README.md

 ## Research activity
 ### 2024
+9/16 My talk on Yu-Gi-Oh! and (*Optimizing Distributed Protocols with Query Rewrites*) was voted the best gong show talk at HPTS!
 7/10 Poster presentation: Ongoing work after (*Optimizing Distributed Protocols with Query Rewrites*) at OSDI 2024
 6/13 Paper presentation: (*Optimizing Distributed Protocols with Query Rewrites*) at SIGMOD 2024
 4/22 Paper presentation: (*Bigger, not Badder: Safely Scaling BFT Protocols*) at PaPoC 2024 (EuroSys)